cdisc-org/cdisc-rules-engine/README.md

   --help                          Show this message and exit.
 ```

+##### Available log levels

+* `debug` - Display all logs
+* `info` - Display info, warnings, and error logs
+* `warn` - Display warnings and errors
+* `error` - Display only error logs
+* `critical` - Display critical logs

 ##### Validate folder
 To validate a folder using rules for SDTM-IG version 3.4 use the following command:

 `python core.py validate -s sdtmig -v 3-4 -d path/to/datasets`

+##### Understanding the Rules Report
+The rules report tab displays the run status of each rule selected for validation

+The possible rule run statuses are:

+* `SUCCESS` - The rule ran and data was validated against the rule.
+May or may not produce results
+* `SKIPPED` - The rule was unable to be run.
+Usually due to missing required data, but could also be cause by rule execution errors.

 ##### Additional Core Commands

 * update-cache - update locally stored cache data (Requires an environment variable - `CDISC_LIBRARY_API_KEY`)

     `python core.py update-cache`

+    To obtain an api key, please follow the instructions found here: https://wiki.cdisc.org/display/LIBSUPRT/Getting+Started%3A+Access+to+CDISC+Library+API+using+API+Key+Authentication.
+Please note it can take up to an hour after sign up to have an api key issued

 * list-rules - list rules available in the cache